ablanco/jquery.pwstrength.bootstrap/README.md

 ## Callback Functions

-The plugin provides two callback functions, onLoad and onKeyUp.
+The plugin provides three callback functions, onLoad, onKeyUp, and finalScoreCalculated.
 You can use them like this:

 ```javascript